 Typical applications: Long-span bridges and fracture-critical members

 HPS 70W enables lighter structural designs while maintaining excellent fracture resistance, even in colder climates.
+It is typically specified when Grade 50W does not provide sufficient strength for the structural demand.

-It is often specified for:
+Grade 50W is often specified for:

-Structures with limited maintenance access
+Mountainous or inland crossings with limited maintenance access

 Grado